drbothen/drone-charts/charts/drone-runner-kube/docs/install.md

 ## Configuration (values)

-**Note: The [drone](../../drone/README.md) installation guide assumes that Drone and the Kubernetes runner are installed in the `drone` namespace.
+**Note: This guide assumes that Drone and the Kubernetes runner are installed in the `drone` namespace.
 Feel free to change this as desired, but we suggest putting Drone server and the Kubernetes runner in the same namespace as a start.**

 In order to install the chart, you'll need to pass in additional configuration.
 This configuration comes in the form of Helm values, which are key/value pairs.
 A minimal install of Drone server requires the following values: